libopencm3/libopencm3/README.md

 https://launchpad.net/gcc-arm-embedded

 Other toolchains _should_ work, but have not been nearly as well tested.
-Toolchains targetting linux, such as "gcc-arm-linux-gnu" or the like are _not_ appropriate.
+Toolchains targeting linux, such as "gcc-arm-linux-gnu" or the like are _not_ appropriate.

-_NOTE_ We recommend, that you use g-a-c version 2.8 2014q3 or newer to build all platforms covered by libopencm3 succesfully.
+_NOTE_ We recommend, that you use g-a-c version 2.8 2014q3 or newer to build all platforms covered by libopencm3 successfully.

 Building
 --------